7iphil/login-telegram-notifier/readme.txt

 1. Download the plugin zip file.
 2. Unzip and upload to `/wp-content/plugins/login-telegram-notifier`.
 3. Activate via Dashboard → Plugins.
-4. Configure in Settings → Login Telegram Notifier.
+4. Configure in Tools → Login Telegram Notifier.

+= СREATE A TELEGRAM BOT =

+1. Open Telegram and search for the user **@BotFather**.
+2. Type `/start` and follow instructions to create a new bot.
+3. Choose a name and a username for your bot.
+4. After creation, **BotFather** will send you a token (example: 123456789:ABCdefGHIjkLmnoPQRstuVWxyZ).
+5. Find and copy your chat ID here: https://api.telegram.org/bot<your_token>/getUpdates.
+6. Paste **bot token** and **chat ID** into plugin settings: **Tools > Login Telegram Notifier**.

 == Features ==